mkaesz/tf_ext_ds_user_org_membership/README.md

-# tf_ext_ds_user_org_membership
+# TFE Get user's organizations membership
-This repo shows how to make the organizations a user is a member of available to the Terraform code and continue working with them.
+This repo shows how to get the organizations a user is a member of and make them available to the Terraform code.

 The example uses an external data source.
 The shell script gets called during Terraform apply.

-Please also see the notes in the script.
+Please also see the notes in the shell script.

 Here is the outline:

 My user mkaesz@hashicorp.com is in two organizations.
 When I execute 'terraform apply', the shell script calls the TFE admin/users endpoint with the username as parameter.
 The username is provided from within Terraform (but could also come from somewhere else as part of the script).
 The script return a JSON map (required by Terraform) with string values.
-The example then uses the returned map and executed a local-exec from within a null_resource (just for illustration).
+The example then uses the returned map and executes a local-exec from within a null_resource with for_each (just for illustration).
 The output then shows that the local-exec gets executed two times - once per organization which I am a member of.

 Output of execution: